fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 I have now managed to turn FC++ into an Arduino library called fcpp.
 All that is needed to use it is to include "prelude.h" after defining any options needed.

+I also now have a copy of Boost 1.51.0 which I am using with FC++.
+This has enabled me to run more of the examples which rely on boost/mpl to do some type deduction.

 ### ecoop1b

 This is a first test file to get things sorted out.
 It is now working with both versions of fcpp.

+### laws

+This example explores the implementation of Functor laws using FC++.

 ## CBUS Codes